mdevanulhasan/Project-BoilerPlate/README.md

 ```
 ### :telephone_receiver: Support or Contact :

 Having trouble with Project-BoilerPlate ?
-Check out our [documentation](https://mdevanulhasan.blogspot.com) or :email: [contact support](mailto:mdevanulhasan@gmail.com) and we’ll help you sort it out.
+Check out our :scroll: [documentation](https://mdevanulhasan.blogspot.com) or :email: [contact support](mailto:mdevanulhasan@gmail.com) and we’ll help you sort it out.

 ### :sunglasses: Conclusion :